The Ashes

 At Edgbaston, England win by just two runs.

-The standout player is Andrew Flintoff, Flintoff, known as Freddy, who captivates fans with his effervescence, his down-to-earth unstuffiness, and perhaps most notably, his love of partying as hard as he plays.
+The standout player is Andrew Flintoff, known as Freddie, who captivates fans with his effervescence, his down-to-earth unstuffiness, and perhaps most notably, his love of partying as hard as he plays.

 When the fifth test is declared a draw at the Oval, England's 2-1 majority secures an overall victory.
 The drought is over.